Idaho Financial Aid and Assistance Programs.

 Idaho Child Care Program (ICCP)

-Helps lower income families in Idaho pay for child care costs.
-This program is for parents who either work or are attending school.
-(208) 455-7106, or read child care assistance in Idaho.
+Helps lower income families in Idaho pay for child as well as day care costs.
+This free government assistance program is for parents who either work or are attending school.
+(208) 455-7106, or read free child care assistance in Idaho.

 Temporary Assistance for Families in Idaho (TAFI)

-The goals of the TAFI program are to provide employment opportunities for families and to support and encourage both personal and family responsibility.
+The goals of the TAFI program are to provide employment opportunities for families and to suppor them with cash.
+The government benefit will encourage both personal and family responsibility.
 This programs primary focus is to assist those who require more than government financial aid alone can or should provide.
 208-334-5500

 Social Services and Case Assistance